Three professionals on a laptop with text "build a coaching and development plan"

 The simple answer is it works.

-And while there are other motivational methods to get your reps firing on all cylinders, coaching is a great way to address deficiencies in core competencies.
+And while there areother motivational methods to get your reps performing at a higher level, coaching is a great way to address deficiencies in core competencies.

 It provides space for reps to continuously improve their performance.
 Teams with a consistent coaching program also experience better working relationships, and better retention (in an industry notorious for high turnover).